GOP blocks bill to keep government going; new try ahead

 Exiting the caucus meeting, Rep. Richard Neal, D-Mass., the chairman of the Way & Means Committee, said as momentum builds toward Thursday, he was expecting a new total amount: “Let’s pop the number.”

-Building on a separate $1 trillion bipartisan public works package that’s already cleared the Senate and is heading for a House vote, also on Thursday, Biden is seeking major spending for health care, education and efforts to tackle climate change.
-The total price tag, he contends, is actually “zero” – covered by the expected increase in tax revenue.
+Building on a separate $1 trillion bipartisan public works package that’s already cleared the Senate and is heading for a House vote Thursday, Biden is seeking major spending for health care, education and efforts to tackle climate change.
+The total price tag, he contends, is actually “zero” — covered by the expected increase in tax revenue.

 He is personally calling fellow Democrats in Congress an effort to resolve differences and bring his sweeping domestic policy vision forward.